SubhadityaMukherjee/AI-knowledge-base/docs/quotes.md

 - "I do not know what India represented to Papa, but I suspect he carried nostalgia for a place that never existed, a utopia created by the frozen impressions and desires of a nine-year-old boy who moved to a white country that shunned him."

 - "In the forgotten history of this influential board game, I recognize the arc of my own obscured cultural past.
-I see a deep self-knowledge abandoned and forgotten, replaced with a story that asserts the power of the very people who ensured our history's erasure, then marketed it back to us as our truth."

-- "I wonder now how this shaped his psyche and spirit: When, even in his own country, his people's stories did not matter, he was forced to study his oppressor's greatness, and learned to deny his own."
+I see a deep self-knowledge abandoned and forgotten, replaced with a story that asserts the power of the very people who ensured our history's erasure, then marketed it back to us as our truth.
+I wonder now how this shaped his psyche and spirit: When, even in his own country, his people's stories did not matter, he was forced to study his oppressor's greatness, and learned to deny his own."

 - "In Dadaji's story, I see how Papa's ancestors grasped for security by seeking educational attainment, specifically through math and science, and by learning the ways of the white man.
 In Papa's lineage, I see people who strove to ascend to feel secure.
 It is under these auspices that Dadaji rose from poverty and that Papa rose from a lower-class upbringing in Canada to the upper-middle class as an adult.
 Papa followed this common immigrant road map and imprinted the map upon Yush and me.
 But along the way, we forgot that this is not necessarily who we are—it is who we felt pressured to become."